-Baking with coconut flour can be challenging.
-It soaks up an incredible amount of moisture (that’s why most recipes call for an insane amount of eggs) and can lead to a very doughy and tough baked good.
-I haven’t baked with it for very long, but have learned a few things along the way.
+1. Coconut flour soaks up an incredible amount of moisture (that’s why most recipes, like this one, call for so many eggs) and can lead to a very doughy and tough baked good if there isn’t enough moisture in the recipe.

-2. If you’re baking with coconut flour and avoid coconut milk or coconut oil in the recipe, your end product won’t taste too “coconutty”.
-So even if you’re not a huge coconut fan, you might just enjoy the final result.
+3. If you’re baking with coconut flour and avoid coconut milk or coconut oil in the recipe.
+This way, your end product won’t taste too “coconutty”.
+Even if you’re not a huge coconut fan, you might just enjoy the final result.

-Pumpkin Muffins with Chocolate Chips (Grain Free, Paleo, Primal, Gluten Free)
+Pumpkin Muffins with Chocolate Chips (Grain Free, Paleo, Gluten Free)

 I prefer to make my own baking powder to ensure that it’s grain-free.
 Here’s the recipe: 1 part baking soda + 1 part cream of tartar + 2 parts arrowroot.
 I make the baking powder in large batches and store it in a glass jar.
 You can leave the chocolate out of the recipe and substitute pecans, walnuts, or even blueberries.

 Adapted from Organic Spark.

 - 1/3 cup heavy cream (or coconut milk for Paleo)